-- 1 medicine is registered for sale in this state.
-A person who violates a provision of this chapter or - 2 a rule adopted under this chapter is subject to a civil penalty not to exceed five hundred dollars - 3 per violation.
-Each day of noncompliance constitutes a separate violation for purposes of - 4 penalty assessments.
-The civil penalty may be imposed by a court in a civil proceeding or by - 5 the commissioner through an administrative hearing under chapter 28-32. - 6 SECTION 9.
+It is a class B misdemeanor for any person to willfully violate a provision of this chapter or any rule adopted under this chapter, or who willfully and falsely represents that any livestock medicine is registered for sale in this state.
+A person who violates a provision of this chapter or a rule adopted under this chapter is subject to a civil penalty not to exceed five hundred dollars per violation.
+Each day of noncompliance constitutes a separate violation for purposes of penalty assessments.
+The civil penalty may be imposed by a court in a civil proceeding or by the commissioner through an administrative hearing under chapter 28-32.

+SECTION 9.
 AMENDMENT.
-Section 23-01-25 of the North Dakota Century Code is 7 amended and reenacted as follows: - 23-01-25.
-Commercial feed, insecticide, fungicide, rodenticide, fertilizer, and soil conditioner laws Laboratory function. - Notwithstanding any other provision of law, any laboratory test or analysis required under chapter 19-13.14.1-41, 19-18, or 19-20.1 must be performed by the state department of health for the agriculture commissioner at no charge. - SECTION 10.
+Section 23-01-25 of the North Dakota Century Code is amended and reenacted as follows:

+23-01-25.
+Commercial feed, insecticide, fungicide, rodenticide, fertilizer, and soil conditioner laws - Laboratory function.

+Notwithstanding any other provision of law, any laboratory test or analysis required under chapter 19-13.14.1-41, 19-18, or 19-20.1 must be performed by the state department of health for the agriculture commissioner at no charge.

+SECTION 10.
 AMENDMENT.
-Section 36-21-01 of the North Dakota Century Code is amended and reenacted as follows: - 36-21-01.
-Regulations governing fraudulent Fraudulent registration or representation of purebred livestock Penalty. - 17 Anylt is a class B misdemeanor for a person who shallto: - 18 1.
-Fraudulently represent any animal to beas purebred; - 19 2.
-Post or publish, or cause to be posted or published, any false pedigree or certificate; - 20 3.
-Procure by fraud, false pretense, or misrepresentation, the registration of any animal which is to be used for service, sale, or exchange in this state, for the purpose of deception as to the animal's pedigree thereof; - 4.
+Section 36-21-01 of the North Dakota Century Code is amended and reenacted as follows:

+36-21-01.
+Regulations governing fraudulent registration or representation of purebred livestock - Penalty.

+Anylt is a class B misdemeanor for a person who shallto:

+- 1. Fraudulently represent any animal to beas purebred; - 2.
+Post or publish, or cause to be posted or published, any false pedigree or certificate; - Procure by fraud, false pretense, or misrepresentation, the registration of any animal which is to be used for service, sale, or exchange in this state, for the purpose of deception as to the animal's pedigree thereof; - 4.
 Sell, or otherwise dispose of, any animal as a purebred when the person knows or has reason to believe that the animal is not the offspring of a regularly registered purebred sire and dam; or - 5.
-Sell, or otherwise dispose of, any animal as a registered purebred by the use of using a false pedigree or certificate of registration, - 28 is guilty of a class B misdemeanor.
+Sell, or otherwise dispose of, any animal as a registered purebred by the use of using a false pedigree or certificate of registration, is guilty of a class B misdemeanor.